 Recovery is a critical component of any strength training program.
 During recovery periods, the body repairs and strengthens muscles, replenishes energy stores, and adapts to the stress of training.
 Without adequate recovery, you won’t see the benefits!

 When muscles are not given enough time to recover (roughly 48 hours), the inflammation that occurs as part of the natural repair process can become chronic.
 This chronic inflammation can lead to persistent fatigue, decreased performance, and an increased risk of injuries.
+The perfect example – squats.

-Do muscle splits where different muscle groups are worked on consecutive days.
+Instead we should either do strength workouts every other day OR do muscle splits where different muscle groups are worked on consecutive days!

 In our Weekly Schedule we do intentional exercises for each muscle group.
 You won’t find multiple squats and lunges, instead we do hip hinges or glute push-ups for the glutes.
 We do hack squats and elevated heels for the thighs.
 These muscle splits give proper recovery before training again.